vub-hpc/cesm-config/README.md

 * By default all cases are run in the `cpu_rome` partition.
 Optionally, cases can also be submitted to `cpu_rome_512` with the high memory nodes.

-* Downloading input data from the default FTP servers of UCAR is not possible.
+* Input data will be [downloaded from the SVN repository](#restrictions-on-ftp-servers) of UCAR.
+The FTP protocol is blocked in UGent.
-  Input data has to be manually downloaded until an alternative method is set up for Hortense.

 * The recommended workflow is to create the case as usual, setup and build the case in the compute nodes with the job script [case.setupbuild.slurm](scripts/case.setupbuild.slurm) and then submit the case as usual with `case.submit`.

 ## File structure